Radcliffe/web-to-sms/README.md

 a database.
 It runs on Google App Engine and it uses Twilio to send text messages.

+Note: This app is no longer maintained, and is not guaranteed to work.

 ## Sending messages

 Before sending text messages, you will need to request an API key from the